gaudreaujacksoncharles/gaudreaujacksoncharles/README.md

--  I’m currently working on Cursuum
+-  I work on Cursuum
--  I’m currently learning GraphQL with Prisma
+-  I’m learning GraphQL with Prisma
 -  I’m looking for help with calendrical equations
--  Ask me about time management
+-  Ask me about scheduling
 -  How to reach me: charles.gaudreau.jackson.creation@gmail.com